dev-sajib/gutefy-social-icons/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Website Extensions is a WordPress plugin developed by Gutefy, allowing users to easily enhance their website with a variety of customizable features.
+Gutefy Social Icons is a WordPress plugin developed by Gutefy, allowing users to easily enhance their website with a variety of customizable features.
 The main functionality of this plugin is to provide a Customizer option for adding social icons to your website.

 == Installation ==
-1. Upload the 'website-extensions' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'gf-social-icon' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Features ==